LeHien2818/LearningEnglishFun/Readme.md

 This project was created to assist learners who are studying English and requiring a tool to enhance their effectiveness...
 But the main purpose is to get scores in my OOP course...
+### Features:

+- Looking up words in dictionary.
+- Translate paragraphs.
+- Word can be pronounced.
+- Add new words, modify words or delete from dictionary.
+- Games assist users learning English.
+- Vivid GUI.

 ## Installation